 Arts Award supports children and young people to develop as artists and arts leaders.

 Arts Award supports children and young people to develop as artists and arts leaders.
-It deepens engagement with arts and culture, develops both creative and leadership skills, and importantly the Arts Award leads to a national qualification.
+It deepens engagement with arts and culture, develops both creative and leadership skills, and importantly, the Arts Award leads to a national qualification.

 |For further information about Arts Award please visit: www.artsaward.org.uk.|

-Arts Award adviser training and supporter surgeries
+Arts Award online adviser training